Refugees

 What can I get in refugee grants?

-The main principle of refugee grants is that you will be eligible for the same amount as others but that everything is paid as a grant.
-Different regulations apply to grants and loans at Lånekassen based on whether or not you have statutory rights as a young person.
+The main principle of refugee grants is that you will be eligible for the same amount as others but that you get some loans and grants as a refugee grant instead.
+Different regulations apply to grants and loans at Lånekassen based on your age, under or over 21 years.
 This also applies to those receiving refugee grants.

-If you have statutory rights as a young person, you will receive grants under the same rules applicable to other students in upper secondary education.
-If you do not have statutory rights as a young person, you will receive grants under the same rules applicable to students in university and university college education.
+If you are under 21 years, you will receive grants under the same rules applicable to other students in upper secondary education and who are under 21 years of age.
+If you are 21 years or older, you will receive grants under the same rules applicable to students in university and university college education.

 Upper secondary education